PingCheng-Wei/SD-MaskRCNN/maskrcnn/README.md

 # Mask R-CNN for Object Detection and Segmentation using TensorFlow 2.0

-The [Mask-RCNN-TF2](#TODO!!!) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.0.
-Based on this new project, the [Mask R-CNN](#TODO!!!) can be trained and tested (i.e make predictions) in TensorFlow 2.0.
+This [Mask-RCNN-TF2](https://github.com/PingCheng-Wei/Mask-R-CNN) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.0.
+Based on this new project, the [Mask R-CNN](https://github.com/PingCheng-Wei/Mask-R-CNN) can be trained and tested (i.e make predictions) in TensorFlow 2.0.
 The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

-Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2](#TODO!!!) project edits the following 2 modules:
+Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2](https://github.com/PingCheng-Wei/Mask-R-CNN) project edits the following 2 modules:

 1. `model.py`
 2. `utils.py`
 3. `visualize.py`

-The [Mask-RCNN-TF2](#TODO!!!) project is tested against on the following software & hardware enviroment versions:
+The [Mask-RCNN-TF2](https://github.com/PingCheng-Wei/Mask-R-CNN) project is tested against on the following software & hardware enviroment versions:
 * Ubuntu == 18.04.5 LTS
 * GPU == GeForce GTX 1080 Ti
 * CUDA == 11.2